mlflow/mlflow/docs/source/models.rst

 do not need to be specified when training the model, but could be useful for inference.
 With the advances in foundational models, more often "inference configuration" is used to modify the behavior of a model.
-In some cases, especially popular LLMs, the same model may require different parameter configurations for different samples.
+In some cases, especially popular LLMs, the same model may require different parameter configurations for different samples at inference time.

-With this newly introduced feature, you can now specify a dictionary of inference params during model inference, and this could be extremely useful for LLMs.
+With this newly introduced feature, you can now specify a dictionary of inference params during model inference, providing a broader utility and improved control over the generated inference results, particularly for LLM use cases.
 By passing different params such as ``temperature``, ``max_length``, etc. to the model at inference time, you can easily control the output of the model.

 In order to use params at inference time, a valid :ref:`Model Signature <model-signature>` with ``params`` must be defined.
-The params are passed to the model at inference time as a dictionary, and each param value will be validated against the corresponding param type defined in the model signature.
-Valid param types are ``Union[DataType, List[DataType], None]`` where ``DataType`` is :py:class:`MLflow data types <mlflow.types.DataType>`.
-Please note that ``bytes`` are not supported.

-A full list of supported param types is listed below:
+The params are passed to the model at inference time as a dictionary and each param value will be validated against the corresponding param type defined in the model signature.
+Valid param types are ``DataType`` or ``a list of DataType`` as listed below.

 * DataType.string or an array of DataType.string
 * DataType.integer or an array of DataType.integer